 Provides access to content of numerous print counterparts including Contemporary Authors, Contemporary Literary Criticism Select, and Dictionary of Literary Biography.

 MLA International BibliographyThis link opens in a new windowIndexes journal articles and other literature supporting critical scholarship on literature, language, linguistics, and folklore.
 (Modern Languages Association Bibliography) [1926 - present]

 Sponsored by the Modern Language Association.

 Finding Library-Licensed eBooks

 The Library buys and subscribes to both individual eBook titles and collections of eBooks available to campus-affiliated users and members of the public using public-access computers in the Library.
-Those eBooks appear on various platforms--such as Springer, ebrary, EBSCO, and Safari--but you can find eBook titles using the Library's main search tools:
+Those eBooks appear on various platforms--such as Springer, eBook Central, EBSCO eBooks, and Safari--but you can find eBook titles using the Library's main search tools:

 UC Library Searchis the University of California's unified discovery and borrowing system.